junxit/us-congress-bills-113/metadata.md

 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 270.
+- 2014-01-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S81-82; text as passed Senate: CR S81-82)
+- 2014-01-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S81-82; text as passed Senate: CR S81-82)